huggingface/huggingface_hub/docs/source/en/package_reference/serialization.md

 ## Save torch state dict

-The main helper of the `serialization` module takes a state dictionary as input (e.g. a mapping between layer names and related tensors), split it into several shards while creating a proper index in the process and save everything to disk.
+The main helper of the `serialization` module takes a state dictionary as input (e.g. a mapping between layer names and related tensors), splits it into several shards while creating a proper index in the process and save everything to disk.
 At the moment, only `torch` tensors are supported.
 Under the hood, it delegates the logic to split the state dictionary to [`split_torch_state_dict_into_shards`].

 [[autodoc]] huggingface_hub.save_torch_state_dict